wrex/lessons/content/page/1-just-12-notes.md

 tags: [fretboard,theory]
 draft: false
 ---
-This part 2 of 6 about learning the notes on the fretboard:
+This is part 2 of 6 about learning the notes on the fretboard:

 1. Just 12 notes.
 (Background material &mdash; this page)
 2. [Open and E strings]({{< ref "/page/2-open-and-e.md" >}})